 A severe reaction may occur if a sting victim has a history of allergic reactions to insects or experiences the following symptoms:

-• rapid onset of flushing
+- rapid onset of flushing

-• general hives
+- general hives

-• swelling of the face, eyes or throat
+- swelling of the face, eyes or throat

-• chest pains
+- chest pains

-• nausea
+- nausea

-• severe sweating
+- severe sweating

-• breathing difficulties
+- breathing difficulties

-• faintness.
+- faintness.

 If your animal or pet has been stung, it is important to:

-• Quickly move them away from the ants or the nest.
+- quickly move them away from the ants or the nest

-• Remove any fire ants from their skin or fur to ensure there are no further stings.
+- remove any fire ants from their skin or fur to ensure there are no further stings

-• Giving your pet a cool bath after being stung can provide some relief.
+- give your pet a cool bath after being stung can provide some relief.

 Wear a pair of gloves to protect yourself and brush the ants off the animal’s skin or fur.
 You can use a brush or comb or pick the ants off individually.
 Do not try to hose them off as this can make the ants more aggressive.

-Seek further advice from your vet if the animal is in pain or is showing signs of an allergic reaction.
+Seek further advice from your veterinarian if the animal is in pain or is showing signs of an allergic reaction.
 This can be drooling or vomiting, lethargy and trouble breathing.
 Anaphylaxis can be life-threatening, but it can also be treated quickly.

 Fortunately, in most cases, pets recover well from fire ant stings.